-In part 43 of our “Does It Matter?” series, we looked to answer the question of whether the Relative Athletic Score (RAS) of Defensive Ends can predict their success in the NFL.
+In part 41 of our “Does It Matter?” series, we looked to answer the question of whether the Relative Athletic Score (RAS) of Defensive Ends can predict their success in the NFL.
 This analysis is especially useful for choosing between two players or coming to a conclusion on one specific player, but it shouldn’t be seen as a conclusive predictor of a player’s success or failure potential.
 We’ve crunched the numbers and analyzed our data from the top 50 fantasy football finishers since 2003.
-From this, we found an optimal range which we applied to the 2024 rookie DE NFL draft class.
+From this, we found an optimal range which you can look for in athletes.
 Here’s a breakdown of all our findings.

 What Is RAS?